W Idioms

 - a waste of money

-The new airport was a white elephant which nobody liked to use.
+The new airport was a white elephant which nobody wanted to use.

 white lie